-But even during the summer months of June through September, Longboat Key’s beaches are still a beautiful and enjoyable destination.
+But even during the summer months of June through September, Longboat Key's beaches are still a beautiful and enjoyable destination.
 Just be sure to bring plenty of sunscreen, as temps can reach into the 90s during those months.
-It can also get pretty crowded during the throes of summer, as well, which means fewer accommodation options (not to mention, more expensive!).
+It can also get pretty crowded during the throes of summer, as well, which means you'll need to reserve your vacation rental home farther in advance.

 Still, no matter when you choose to visit, one thing is for sure - Longboat Key's stunning beaches are worth a trip anytime of year.